tilde-nlp/neasqc_wp6_qnlp_rc/README.md

 # Quantum Natural Language Processing : NEASQC WP 6.1
 This readme gives a brief introduction to the models presented in the NEASQC work-package 6.1 on quantum natural lnaguage processing and provides guidance on how to run each model.
+We give a brief overview of each of the three models here: Alpha3, Beta2 and Beta3, but encourage users to refer to the corresponding report containing an extended abstract presenting the models more in depth.

 ## Setup
-The following guide will walk you though how to use our models.

 ### Pre-requisites
-Prior to following any further steps, you should ensure that you:
+Prior to following any steps, you should ensure that you have on your local machine and readily available:
-- Have a copy of the repository on your local machine.
+- A copy of the repository.
-- Have `python 3.10` available on your local machine.
-Our models *might* turn out to be compatible with later versions of python but they were designed with and intended for 3.10.
+- `python 3.10`, our models *might* turn out to be compatible with later versions of python but they were designed with and intended for 3.10.
-- Have `poetry` installed on your local machine.
-You can follow the instructions on <a href="https://python-poetry.org/docs/#installation">the official website</a>.
+- `poetry`, you can follow the instructions if needed on <a href="https://python-poetry.org/docs/#installation">the official website</a>.

 ### Getting started
-1. Position yourself in the `dev` branch.
+1. Position yourself in the `final_main` branch.
 2. Position yourself in the root of the repository where the files `pyproject.toml` and `poetry.lock` are located.
 3. Run <pre><code>poetry install</pre></code>
 4. Activate `poetry` using <pre><code>poetry shell</code></pre> More details can be found <a href="https://python-poetry.org/docs/basic-usage/#using-your-virtual-environment">here</a>.

-### Datasets
-For simplicity we assume datasets are placed in `neasqc_wp61/data/datasets`.
-The datasets we used can be found [here](https://github.com/tilde-nlp/neasqc_wp6_qnlp/tree/v2-classical-nlp-models/neasqc_wp61/data/datasets).
-Please note that to use these yourself you will need to add the `class` and `sentence` column headers and convert the format to `.csv`.

-### Models output
+### Models use

+#### Models outputs
 Every model produces the same output:
 * A `JSON` file containing the details of all the runs (loss, accuracy, runtime, etc.)
 * A `.pt` file for each run with the final weights of the model at the end of the run.

-### Model arguments
+#### Models arguments
-When launching training of a model, the following parameters must be specified as command line arguments.
+When launching the training of a model, the following parameters must be specified as command line arguments.
 * `-s` : an integer seed for result replication.
 * `-i` : the number of iterations (epochs) for the training of the model.
 * `-r` : the number of runs of the model (each run will be initialised with a different seed determined by the -s parameter).